KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_4_content_slider.md

 Next you'll add in a content slider to the page.
 This is very useful to scroll through pictures, text, videos or any other html items on a website.
 This project will utilize a library called bxSlider.

 1. In the _index.html_ file, on line 26, find the HEADER section.
 On line 32 you'll find a commented out unordered list HTML element `<ul>` with a class of "bxslider" and four list items `<li>`.
-Uncomment the HTML markup.
+Uncomment the HTML markup (see GIF below).
 The bxSlider library is already included in the project for you as well as the necessary HTML markup.
 You’re going to add the interactivity!

    ![](/images/uncomment.gif)